flashcordon/big-history/Histoire-système-solaire.md

 gas in these reservoirs is not accessible and thus cannot be readily mobilized

-Regarding loss to space, once gas is lost it will very quickly become ionized and carried away by the solar wind.
-Once lost, it is gone and unable to come back

 options:
 1. Change the orbital eccentricity of Mars’s orbit about the Sun.